 An employee who is suspended must be available for work during their normal working hours and to attend meetings, as appropriate.
-If an employee becomes ill during their suspension then they will be on sick leave rather than suspension and will be paid in accordance with their normal contractual sick pay entitlements will be managed using the sickness absence policy.
+If an employee becomes ill during their suspension, then they will be on sick leave rather than suspension and will be paid in accordance with their normal contractual sick pay entitlements will be managed using the sickness absence policy.
+They will be required to self-certify or submit fit notes, as appropriate.
 If the employee is well enough to return to work prior to completion of the disciplinary process, it may be necessary to reinstate the suspension or to place the employee on suspension.